eonist/GitSync/README.md

 - Graph support for: Day,Month,Year

 ## Progress:
+**2017-02-26**
+- Folders can now me renamed
+- Commit count for DateRange now works

 **2017-02-25**
 - AutoSync now parses 3d XML via recursiveFlatMap
 - Implemented TreeList in RepoView

 **2017-02-21**
-- Connect the GitSync algorithm to the app
+- Connected the GitSync algorithm to the app
 - Commit title and desc are now escaped

 ## GitSync: